Zhanxin-Hao/Zhanxin-Hao.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Dr. Zhanxin Hao is a postdoctoral research fellow (Shuimu Scholar) at the School of Education, Tsinghua University.
+Her research focuses on the intersection of Artificial Intelligence (AI) and education, exploring human–AI interaction behaviors and patterns, as well as their long-term impacts on student learning, motivation, self-efficacy, and socioemotional development.
+She leads educational research within the Massive AI-empowered Course team, directing studies on student learning analytics in AI-driven virtual classrooms and the optimization of interactive learning environments.
+Prior to joining Tsinghua, Zhanxin earned her Ph.D. from the University of Oxford and her bachelor’s degree from Beijing Normal University.